 About to remodel that old kitchen?
-Unless you’re cool with treating the hardest working room in your house like a museum exhibit, resist the temptation to buy the cheapest or shiniest materials available and go for durable options that can stand up to regular abuse.
+Unless you're cool with treating the hardest working room in your house like a museum exhibit, resist the temptation to buy the cheapest or shiniest materials available.
+Instead, go for durable options that can stand up to regular abuse.

 Trust us: Although it may be tough to leave that raised, tempered glass bar top (ooh!) in the showroom, repairing its first (and second, and third) chip will get old.
 Very fast.

 Picking the right materials is easy if you do your homework.
 "There are amazing products out there," says Jeffrey Holloway, a certified kitchen designer and owner of Holloway Home Improvement Center in Marmora, N.J.

 "You're looking at price point, sanitation, how easy it is to clean the product, its durability, and maintenance."